Law Firms: Save 25% on 30+ Audio/Video Files With Bulk Transcriptions

 |---|---|---|

-Both include automatic speaker identification, files up to 2 hours each, and concurrent processing.
+Both include automatic speaker identification, files up to 450MB each (no duration limit), and concurrent processing.
 Single-file delivers 4 output formats (TXT, SRT, VTT, JSON); bulk delivers TXT format.

 When Bulk Saves Money (And When It Doesn't)